 - 4 cups of water

-- 4 large peaches, each cut into six slices you can (leave
+- 4 large peaches each cut into six slices you can choose to leave the skin on or take it off.

 - 3 cinnamon sticks